Summary

 Explain

-Go to slide 11.
-After reading the story, discuss the students' annotations, why they chose them, and define the three types of irony with students.
+After reading the story, review the students' annotations, and why they chose them, as examples of the three types of irony discussed.

 Extend